kadena-io/kadena-docs/docs/Chainweaver-Support.md

 ###Interact with Dapps

 As a user, interacting with dapps is simple.
-Chainweaver takes advantage of a novel [wallet signing API](https://github.com/kadena-io/signing-api) which facilitates communication between dapps and wallets.
+Chainweaver takes advantage of a novel <a href="https://github.com/kadena-io/signing-api" target="_blank">wallet signing API</a> which facilitates communication between dapps and wallets.

 First ensure your Chainweaver desktop application is open.
 When you’re ready to start some transaction with a dapp, initiate the request by submitting the required information (e.g. account name) to the dapp.